 Number of bench microphones – 4 for the justices.
 Push to mute.
-Courts decide if this is momentary or toggle.
+Recommended: gooseneck microphones and momentary mute

-Lectern for the speaker
+Lectern mic for the speaker

-Clerk – at the clerks desk
+Clerk – at the clerks desk rarely used, default is to be muted when system is turned on

-Bailiff
+Bailiff- rarely used, default is to be muted when system is turned on

-Wireless handheld – to enable the clerk to call the calendar standing up
+Two Wireless handheld – to enable the clerk to call the calendar standing up

 Three Additional audio inputs (line level). - to enable for the output of a portable audio systems (used occasionally for supreme ct events or ceremonial events).
 Locate one at the rack, one at the end of the bench and one elsewhere in the room (back)

-Audio playback from ftr or other recorder
+Audio playback from multi-channel FTR or other recorder

+Infrastructure for seven rather than three microphones at the bench to accommodate the Sup Ct

 Other audio sources